 As a service member or veteran with a permanent and total service-connected disability, you may be eligible for a variety of compensation packages, including insurance and pension benefits.

 Veterans who are totally disabled may apply for a waiver of premiums and additional supplemental insurance coverage of up to $30,000.
 However, premiums cannot be waived on the additional supplemental insurance.
-To be eligible for this type of supplemental insurance, Veterans must meet all of the following three requirements:
+To be eligible for this type of supplemental insurance, veterans must meet the following three requirements:

-VMLI is mortgage protection insurance available to severely disabled Veterans who have been approved by VA for a Specially Adapted Housing Grant (SAH).
+VMLI is mortgage protection insurance available to severely disabled veterans who have been approved by VA for a SAH.
 Maximum coverage is the smaller of the existing mortgage balance or $200,000, and is payable only to the mortgage company.
-Protection is issued automatically following SAH approval, provided the Veteran submits mortgage information required to establish a premium and does not decline coverage.
+Protection is issued automatically following SAH approval, provided the veteran submits mortgage information required to establish a premium and does not decline coverage.
 Coverage automatically terminates when the mortgage is paid off.
 If a mortgage is disposed of through sale of the property, VMLI may be obtained on the mortgage of another home.